Mad cow crisis: Red tape

 A number of critics link the European Union's policy to the mad cow crisis, in particular its inertia.
 Throughout the crisis, it lagged behind the measures taken by the UK and then France.
 The EU had to wait six years after the ban on meat and bone meal in cattle feed for the EU to prohibit exports to other member states.
 Similarly, the European ban on the use of risk materials in the food chain only came into force in 2000, after three years of proceedings, and that on the distribution of meat and bone meal to farm animals in 2001.

 This delay was due not only to the European authorities, but also to the refusal of certain member states to take action, as they did not feel concerned by BSE.
 The situation changed with the discovery of BSE cases in Germany and Denmark in 2000, which led to major measures being taken from that date onwards.
 Europe is also criticized for its lack of severity in the face of such a crisis, which can be seen in its less stringent regulations than those of certain member countries, and its derogations such as those concerning the compulsory removal of the vertebral column after 30 months in the UK and Portugal, compared with 12 months elsewhere, even though these countries are among those most affected by the disease.

-Another criticism levelled at Europe at the time was the lack of importance it attached to human health.
+Another criticism leveled at Europe at the time was the lack of importance it attached to human health.
 Until 1994, only the Ministers of Agriculture discussed the subject of agriculture.
 At the time, however, Europe had no competence in the field of human health.
 After the crisis, the Amsterdam Treaty of 1999 gave the Community wider prerogatives in this area.
 Moreover, the notion of the precautionary principle did not appear in European texts.
 Here again, BSE changed things, with the European Court of Justice recognizing the notion of the precautionary principle when human health was at stake from 1998 onwards.
 In fact, it wasn't until there was evidence that the disease was transmissible to humans that the Commission took the situation a little more seriously.
 Before 1996, the advisory committees were under pressure to avoid alarmism in their conclusions, and the disease was neglected, as attested by a handwritten note from Mr. Legras, reproducing the instructions given by Commissioner Ray Mac Sharry and made public by the press, which includes the phrase "BSE: stop any meeting".